-What you need to send a wire transfer
+What do I need to send a wire transfer?

 Before you can send a wire transfer, you will need to know:

 - How much money you need to send.